Jaden1967/SOEN691-BigData/README.md

 # 1.Introduction
 As is well known, the Steam platform is one of the biggest digital distribution platforms for PC games.
 By 2017, users purchased games through the Steam store for a total of approximately US $ 4.3 billion, accounting for at least 18% of PC game sales worldwide [1].
 By 2019, the Steam service has more than 34,000 games and more than 95 million monthly active users [1].
 In this context, it is worth studying the underlying factors behind the popularity and use them to find out the praise rate a new may chase.

 In this project, several supervised learning regression algorithms will be used to build a model to predict the praise rate of the new games.
 Then we will analyze the performance of different regression algorithms based on this dataset according to the prediction results and evaluator.

 More specifically, the proportion of positive comments in the total number of comments will be used as a standard for the positive rate of a game.
 Apart from that, the following factors will also be considered: release date, English, developer, publisher, platforms, required age, categories, genres, Steamspy tags, achievements, average playtime, median playtime, owners, price.
-By using one-hot encoding and self knowledge to prepare and filt the non-necessary factors,the model will build only based on a partial of original dataset .
+By using one-hot encoding and self knowledge to prepare and filt the non-necessary factors,the model will build only based on a partial of original dataset.

 For the smooth progress of this project, we will carry out the following related work.
 Firstly, we will check the relevant papers and online materials to confirm the reliability of the research direction, find the relevant data sets and analyze which data in the data sets can be used in the project.
 After that, we are going to look at the previous work that has been done with the dataset we select, finding the useful technologies and approach we can apply in our project, learning from their experience and defining the improvements we can make.
 Secondly, apply data processing technologies to process the raw data into a data format that can be used directly by supervised learning.
 Thirdly, select the applicable data analysis and regression algorithms to build the model.
 After training and testing the model, it can be used to predict the praise rate of a game.
 In the end, discuss and analyze the performance of each algorithm.
 All the above work requires the fair division and cooperation of all the team members.
 In order to reach that, we plan to discuss the project progress and solve the difficulties encountered on a weekly basis.